NSW Electricity Network Reforms

 - Retailer Hardship Policies and Payment Plans.

-Centrepay is also available to help people manage the impact of large energy bills by making regular instalments.
+Centrepay is also available to help people manage the impact of large energy bills by making regular installments.

-For information on electricity rebates and EAPA assistance, contact your electricity retailer or call the Energy Information Line on 1300 136 888.
+For information on electricity rebates and EAPA assistance, contact your electricity retailer or call Service NSW 13 77 88.